shadowcrypty/shadowcrypty/README.md

 ##
 ## A Game Developer from Burdur/Turkey

-- 🔭 I’m currently working on Hypercasual game genre.
+- 🔭 I’m currently working on Hypercasual Game Development genre.
 - 📫 How to reach me: linkedin.com/in/ziyanamli